pdz1804/azure-search-system/timeline.md

 # TODO

+- problems with searching
+  - currently we embed the whole content of the article but that is not good
+  - maybe we should concatenate all the info of the article together in one field by creating some trigger or fix code of backend for when creating / updating the articles for this
+  - then, when the indexer receiving this one-thing-for-all field, we should perform the significant step of preprocessing --> currently we just embed all of them without the preprocessing steps, that is not good at all.
 - recommended thật sự và recommended tùy profile user cho trang homepage / trang authors / trang articles --> Cuong + Minh
 - think + search for hints for performing the website for BĐS or some others...